 So there you have it, the seven things I did to get back to health.
 They are truly powerful and helped me when all hope was lost.

 Do you know of someone with similar health conditions?
 Or perhaps you have experienced your own health concerns.
 How have you dealt with the challenges?
-Let me know in the comments and share this with a loved one so they can benefit too!
+Let me know in the 📝 comments if you have any other tips to share!
+You can also follow me on Pinterest or subscribe to our newsletter to get more deliciousness straight to your inbox!

 thanks for the share!
 More power!